RBartho/ColorSegmentationToolbox/README.md

 All calculations and data transfers of the application take place on your local computer.
 The browser is only used as an interface.
 No data is uploaded to the Internet.

 # Contributers
-Ralf Bartho: Toolbox concept, code development, maintenance, bugfixes <\br>
+Ralf Bartho: Toolbox concept, code development, maintenance, bugfixes <br />
 Hanna Maar: Toolbox concept, beta testing